root-project/jsroot/docs/JSROOT.md

 Instead of `JSROOT.console` one should use `console.log`.
 Instead of `JSROOT.alert` one should use `console.error`.

+Many settings where moved from `JSROOT.gStyle` to `JSROOT.settings` object.
+It was done to keep only TStyle-related members in `JSROOT.gStyle`.

 Painter classes were renamed:
    - `JSROOT.TBasePainter` -> `JSROOT.BasePainter`
    - `JSROOT.TObjectPainter` -> `JSROOT.ObjectPainter`

-Many settings where moved from `JSROOT.gStyle` to `JSROOT.settings` object.
-It was done to keep only TStyle-related members in `JSROOT.gStyle`.
+Internal `ObjectPainter.DrawingReady` api was deprecated.
+Draw function has to return `Promise` if object drawing has to be postponded.
+As argument of returned promise object painter has to be used.